 Tendrils of Agony – One of the worst possible cards you can draw in your opening hand.
 Pair this with the fact that most of the time when you could cast Tendrils of Agony for a lethal amount you could pay an additional two mana has caused Tendrils of Agony to live in the sideboard.
 It's sided in occasionally when Empty the Warrens isn't good in a specific match-up.

-Echoing Truth – Back in vogue as the best permanent hate answer!
-Due to the banning of Sensei's Divining Top and Abrupt Decay no longer being necessary (no more green splash), Echoing Truth has found it's way back into the sideboards and out hearts as the card to answer things like multiple Chalice of the Void, Chancellor of the Annex, Leyline of Sanctity or even Marit Lage.
+Echoing Truth – Echoing Truth has found it's way back into the sideboards and our hearts as the card to answer things like multiple Chalice of the Void, Chancellor of the Annex, Leyline of Sanctity, or even Marit Lage.
 It's versatility is why it's seeing play over a card like Hurkyl's Recall, being able to come in for a variety of different match-ups is highly desirable when playing a silver-bullet "wish board".

 Grapeshot – A highly versatile card, while people think it's a joke - Grapeshot is the real deal.
 From clearing blockers for Empty the Warrens tokens, an easy kill after a few Griselbrand activations, clearing hate creatures from the battlefield, requiring red mana post-Past in Flames and a non-creature based win condition that isn't Tendrils of Agony.
 Grapeshot has it's uses and isn't a joke.
 Perhaps it's most desirable trait is being able to kill Ethersworn Cannonist through countermagic.